-A simple CTA (call to action) in your Sponsored Brands video helps improve your ad’s performance by suggesting that customers take the next action.
-CTAs should be short, clear and precise, such as “Learn more”, “See more” or “See details”.
+A simple CTA (call to action) in your Sponsored Brands video helps improve your ad’s performance by suggesting customers to take the next action.
+CTAs should be short, clear, and precise, like "Learn more," "See more," or "See details."

 6. Use closed captions

 Many customers look for products on their mobile devices and watch ads without sound.
 Sponsored Brands video ads autoplay and launch on mute, with customer-initiated-on-click audio.
-Therefore, we recommend videos that can easily be understood and are still engaging without sound.
-If you are conveying any information via voiceover or from an on-screen actor, consider adding captions to ensure that customers do not miss any important details.
+Therefore we recommend videos that can easily be understood and are still engaging without sound.
+If you are conveying any information via voiceover or from an on-screen actor, consider adding captions to ensure customers don't miss any important details.

 Text is easy to read

 7. Make sure the video is locale specific

 Videos without audio tracks are acceptable.
 However, keep in mind: